-If you have an HDMI monitor (connect using a mini HDMI adapter or cable) and a USB keyboard (connect using a micro USB to USB adapter or OTG cable plugged into the inner micro USB connector which is labeled "USB", not the one on the edge labeled "PWR IN", Power In), you can access the console directly and type in the commands described below.
+If you have an HDMI monitor (connect using a mini HDMI adapter or cable) and a USB keyboard (connect using a micro-USB to USB adapter or OTG cable plugged into the inner micro-USB connector which is labeled "USB", not the one on the edge labeled "PWR IN", Power In), you can access the console directly and type in the commands described below.
 Once logged in, you can configure your WiFi network by typing sudo raspi-config then selecting Network Options then WiFi.
 SSH remote access is enabled on the image, so once your Pi is on your network, you can SSH into it using the IP address or hostname.
-VNC remote access can't be used since the CubeSatSim Lite does not run the Raspberry Pi Desktop graphical user interface.
+VNC remote access can only be used only if you have changed to Boot to Desktop (see earlier in this document).

-You can also access your Pi from a computer using just a USB cable using SSH.
+If you have a Raspberry Pi Zero, Pi Zero W, or Pi Zero 2 W, you can also access your Pi from a computer using just a USB cable using SSH.
+NOTE: This does not work with a Raspberry Pi 3B or 4.
 This Ethernet over USB service is known as RNDIS on Windows and USB Gadget on Linux.
 On Mac or Linux, you don't need to install any software to use this.
 On Windows, you need the mDNS discovery program Bonjour.
-If you already have iTunes installed, you should have it.
-If not, you can download it from Apple using this link: https://support.apple.com/kb/dl999 Note that it is called Bonjour Printer Services, since that is the most common standalone use for the application.
+You may need to download it from Apple using this link: https://support.apple.com/kb/dl999 Note that it is called Bonjour Printer Services, since that is the most common standalone use for the application.
 Run the installer and reboot.
-On your Pi Zero W or Pi Zero, connect a micro USB cable to the inner micro USB connector which is labeled "USB", not the one on the edge labeled "PWR IN" (Power In).
-The USB cable will power the Pi Zero W or Pi Zero, so you don't need to plug anything into the Power In micro USB connector.
+On your Pi Zero W or Pi Zero, connect a micro-USB cable to the inner micro-USB connector which is labeled "USB", not the one on the edge labeled "PWR IN" (Power In).
+The USB cable will power the Pi Zero W or Pi Zero, so you don't need to plug anything into the Power In micro-USB connector.